 - When using images in the description, add the image description in the WYSIWYG editor.

-For more advice on best practices for writing descriptions see Product Descriptions Best Practices.
+For more advice on best practices for writing descriptions see: BigCommerce SEO Success Essentials.

-Category descriptions have a similiar strategy to product descriptions.
+Category descriptions have a similar strategy to product descriptions.
 These are added under Product › Product Categories when you add or edit a category.

 There are a few pitfalls when it comes to including keywords.
 One of the easiest to fall into is called "keyword stuffing".
 This means overloading your page with as many keywords as possible.

 Due to the advancement of search engines, the best general advice is to write for humans instead of toward a search engine.
 Writing for your customers will help prevent keyword stuffing.